jxpettigrew/jxpettigrew.github.io/_posts/2024-12-09-nand2tetrispart1.markdown

 **Logic gates**: circuits designed to perform Boolean operations on one or more inputs in order to produce a certain output

 ## Gates
 Small disclaimer: not all of these gate implementations are fully optimized.
-In some cases, I opted for a more intuitive but slightly less optimized implementation.
-In other cases, I simply haven't worked out the absolute most optimal implementations myself, but I don't want to just look up the answers.
-Optimization may merit its own separate post sometime in the future.
+In some cases, I opted for a more intuitive but unoptimized implementation.
+In other cases, I simply haven't worked out the exact optimal implementations myself, but I don't want to just look up the answers.
+Optimization may warrant its own separate post sometime in the future.

 ### Not
 ```Boolean